ZhangNingSAU/Spring-2022-CSCI-270-Networks-and-DataCommunications/Slides/Chapter 1.md

      - disadvantage
         + more complex in their design and maintenance

-### applications vs. protocals
+### applications vs. protocols
   + The resources a network makes available to its users include applications and the data provided by these applications.
 Collectively, these resources are usually referred to as network services.
-  + protocals are agreements.
+  + protocols are agreements.
-  + applications follow protocals.
+  + applications follow protocols.

-  #### Protocals:
+  #### protocols:
-  A protocal consists of
+  A protocols consists of
   1. syntax：  in some specific format.
   2. semantic: meaningful.
   3. sequence: in order.
-  Only throught protocals, a group of computers can colaborate to complete a huge task.
+  Only throught protocols, a group of computers can colaborate to complete a huge task.
   #### Examples
   1. Data transmission: TCP, UDP, IP
   2. Web service: HTTP, HTTPS (for both server and client)